Children & Families

 is a small Community with around 78 pupils.

-Assemblies: The clergy and members of the congregation alternate in doing fortnightly assemblies.
+Assemblies: The clergy and members of the congregation do school assemblies.

 Church services: the clergy lead school services in the Chapel on the Kineton military site 3 or 4 times a year.

 ABACUS PRE-SCHOOL NURSERY is a lovely rural pre-school for children aged 2 ½ to 4 years, nestled in the beautiful Dassett hills.

 Our team of fully qualified and experienced staff are dedicated to the care and well being of each and every child.

 The close links they have with The Dassett Primary School help ease a child's transition between pre-school and school.

 SCOUTING: We have recently made links with the local Scouting organisation to reach the under 14’s.
 This spring the clergy will start by leading the Cubs to gain their ‘My Faith’, ‘World Faith’ and the faith component of the ‘World Challenge’ badges.
 This will be followed by the Beavers and Scouts and this is hoped to become a regular rolling programme.

 We have not yet managed to establish any direct work with the over-14s, however, two are acting as weekly leaders at The Brisk BUS for 6 months as part of their Duke of Edinburgh Badge.
 We aim to continue this link with teenagers by accepting other teenagers for leadership experience for Duck of Edinburgh and Explorers badges.

 The Brick BUS LEGO Club - Bible Understanding and Storytelling’: